Narration in this promotional video is AI-generated.

 • Memorable terrain or encounter gimmicks

-The biggest mistake many Game Masters make is treating the boss itself as the entire encounter.
-In practice, the battlefield matters just as much as the creature.
+The biggest mistake many Game Masters make is treating the boss as the encounter instead of treating the encounter as an interconnected system.
 A dragon standing in an empty room is often less memorable than a weaker monster supported by collapsing bridges, magical storms, rising lava, deadly traps, or changing terrain.

 Why Many 5e Boss Fights Feel Flat